- Employment Law Guide

 with the terms of any written agreement they make with an agricultural employer

 - Enforcement: The Wage and Hour Division enforces the MSPA.
-During an MSPA investigation, Wage and Hour investigators may enter and inspect premises (including vehicles and housing), review and transcribe payroll and other records, and interview employers and employees.
+During a MSPA investigation, Wage and Hour investigators may enter and inspect premises (including vehicles and housing), review and transcribe payroll and other records, and interview employers and employees.

 The MSPA provides migrant agricultural workers and day-haul seasonal agricultural workers the right to receive written notice of the terms and conditions of their employment when recruited.
-In addition, it provides seasonal workers the right to receive such notification upon the worker's request.
+In addition, it provides seasonal workers the right to receive such written notification upon the worker's request.
 The MSPA also requires employers of migrants and seasonal agricultural workers to adhere to the disclosed terms and conditions of employment.
 Certain exemptions and exclusions apply to these provisions.

 The MSPA gives migrant and seasonal agricultural workers the right to file a complaint with the Wage and Hour Division, file a private lawsuit under the Act (or cause a complaint or lawsuit to be filed), or testify or cooperate with an investigation or lawsuit in other ways without being intimidated, threatened, restrained, coerced, blacklisted, discharged, or discriminated against in any manner.